MachineAngel0/Chip8CPP/README.md

 - - -

-A rewrote of my old chip8 emulator now using my own vulkan renderer instead of the sdl2 as it was previously.
+A rewrite of my old chip8 emulator now using my own vulkan renderer instead of the sdl2 render.

 I hope that someone can use this as an example, as there wasn't a single GitHub repository I could find also using vulkan for their Chip8 emulator